jphenri/jphenri.com/_posts/2024-08-01-how-to-built-a-website-using-github.md

 ### Configuring _config.yml

 The _config.yml file is where you control most of your site’s settings.
-Here’s a basic configuration setup I used for JPHENRI.COM:
+Here’s a basic configuration setup I used for JPHENRI.COM using [minima theme](https://github.com/jekyll/minima):

 ```yaml
 title: "JPHENRI.COM"